antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

 # Kernel

 > "There is no way to Nirvana, Nirvana is the way." - Thich Nhat Hanh
-> "There is no Nirvana outside of your practice." - Shunryu Suzuki
+> "There is no Nirvana outside of your practice." - Shunryu Suzuki, in "Zen mind.
+Beginner's mind."

 ## Practice